AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

   title: Color Schemes
 ---

 The Material Theme plugin comes with a bunch of features tailored for an optimal experience.
-However, it is also highly configurable to allow every one to customize it to their hearts content.
+However, it's also highly configurable to allow every one to customize it to their hearts content.
 {:class='title'}

 {% include carbonads.html %}

-## Themes and Color Schemes
+## Themes and color schemes

-### Theme Switcher
+### Theme switcher

 The plugin comes prebundled with a set of themes interchangeables through the
 ![Theme Switcher](/img/icons/switcher.png) *Theme Switcher*.